-The PATH Act, Section 201 made the following changes to help prevent revenue loss due to identity theft and refund fraud related to fabricated wages and withholdings:
+The Protecting Americans from Tax Hikes (PATH) Act made the following changes, which became effective for the 2017 filing season, to help prevent revenue loss due to identity theft and refund fraud related to fabricated wages and withholdings:

 When can I ask the IRS to trace my refund?

 Direct deposit: The IRS generally direct deposits refunds within 21 days after receiving your tax return.
 If you don’t receive your deposit within five days after the 21 days have passed, you can request a refund trace.

 Paper check: If you don’t receive your refund check within six weeks of mailing your tax return to the IRS, you can request a refund trace.